 Injured Spouse Relief is provided for under §6402 of the Internal Revenue Code.
-If the IRS grants your request for Injured Spouse Relief the IRS will stop taking part of one partner’s withholding, to pay the other’s debt.
+If the IRS grants your request for Injured Spouse Relief, they stop taking part of one partner’s withholding to pay the other’s debt.

-How It Works:
+How It Works

 Injured Spouse Relief works by allocating ownership of income and withholding between the partners.
-Once that allocation is complete the excess withholding is refunded to the injured spouse.
-There is a calculation that allows you to figure the appropriate allocation.
+Once that allocation is complete, the excess withholding is refunded to the injured spouse.
+A calculation allows you to figure the appropriate allocation.

 - The tax associated with your income.